Mariahu railway station

-Mariahu railway station (station code MAY) is is located in Mariahu, Jaunpur District, Uttar Pradesh, India.
+Mariahu railway station (station code MAY) is located in Mariahu, Jaunpur District, Uttar Pradesh, India.

-This Station is part of Northern Railway Zone's Lucknow NR Divison and the Prayagraj-Gorakhpur line via Jaunpur-Ayodhya-Mau.
+This station is part of Northern Railway Zone's Lucknow NR Division and the Prayagraj-Gorakhpur line via Jaunpur-Ayodhya-Mau.

 This station is a category (NSG 5) in Northern Railway.

 Overview

-Mariahu Railway station is a low-revenue station, serving over 500 - 1,000 passengers and over 5 Mail/ Express and almost 8 Passenger train on daily basis.
+Mariahu Railway station is a low-revenue station, serving over 500 - 1,000 passengers and over 5 Mail/ Express and almost 8 passenger train on daily basis.
 It is under the administrative control of the Northern Railway zone's Lucknow NR railway division.

-The station offers basic amenities for passengers, including a waiting room, ticket counters, food stalls, restrooms, Wheelchair-accessible entrances, parking are available.

 The station is connected to the city via buses and taxis.
 Tickets can be reserved through a computerized system or online via railway ticketing partners.

 Mariahu Railway station is well connected with many important cultural cites such as Mumbai, Varanasi, Ayodhya, Azamgarh, Jaunpur, Chhapra, etc.

 It is one of the railway stations in Jaunpur district, Uttar Pradesh, India.
 It is situated on the south side of the city about 20 km from Jaunpur Junction Railway Station.
 This station is under the Prayagraj-Mau-Gorakhpur main line.